venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/cmpss_diode_emulation.md

   - CTRIPH    : 68
   - CTRIPL    : 70

+## AM261X-SOM
+When using AM261x-SOM with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
+- Connect HSEC Pin 9 (DAC_OUT) to HSEC Pin 15 and 17 (CMPSSA1H/L)
+- Probe the following on the HSEC Pin
+  - EPWM0A    : 49
+  - EPWM1A    : 53
+  - EPWM2A    : 50
+  - DEActive0 : 76
+  - DEActive1 : 78
+  - CTRIPH    : 68
+  - CTRIPL    : 70

 ## AM263PX-LP
 - Connect J1/J3 Pin 30 (DAC_OUT) to J1/3 Pin 23 and J1/3 28 (CMPSSA0H/L)
 - Probe the following on boosterpack